emaloney/MBDataEnvironment/README.md

 > This technique was discussed in more detail at the [iOSoho Developer's Symposium](http://www.meetup.com/iOSoho/events/181963632/) meetup on August 11th, 2014. ([Slides available at the Gilt Tech blog](http://tech.gilt.com/post/94663143169/handling-changes-to-your-server-side-data-model).)

-## Integrating with the Mockingbird Data Environment
+## Integrating with your project

-Currently, we only support using CocoaPods to integrate the Mockingbird Data Environment into your project.
+Currently, the only officially supported method to integrate the Mockingbird Data Environment into your project is using CocoaPods.

+(An experimental—but unsupported—`MBDataEnvironment.framework` can be built for iOS 8 within `MBDataEnvironment.xcworkspace`.)

 If you aren't already using CocoaPods, you'll find [documentation on the CocoaPods website](http://guides.cocoapods.org/using/index.html) to help you get started.

-Once you've got CocoaPods up and running, you can add the Mockingbird Data Environment to your project just by adding this line to your `Podfile`:
+Once you've got CocoaPods up and running, you can add the Mockingbird Data Environment to your project simply by adding this line to your `Podfile`:

 ```ruby
 pod 'MBDataEnvironment'